4ndr34z/shells/README.md

 ### Version 1.4.2
-- Added a new "mini AMSI-bypass".
-It isn't a full bypass.
-Based on Matt Graebers Reflection method
+- PowerShell: Added a new "mini AMSI-bypass".
+(It is a partial bypass) Based on Matt Graebers Reflection method
-- Added a "upload" function
+- PowerShell: Added a "upload" function in the Powershell reverseshell

 ### Version 1.4.1
 - Removed AMSI.
 Not tested enough :-)